yinguobing/cnn-facial-landmark/README.md

 - a directory to store the check point files.
 - hyper parameters like training steps, batch size, number of epochs.

-The following example shows how to train the model for 500 steps and evaluate it after training.
+The following command shows how to train the model for 500 steps and evaluate it after training.

 ```bash
 # From the repo's root directory